About the Author(s)

-The China Dream, as conceived by President Xi, encapsulates prosperity, harmony, and shared destiny so as to tackle imbalanced economic progress in Chinese society.
+The Chinese Dream, as conceived by President Xi Jinping of China, encapsulates prosperity, harmony, and shared destiny so as to tackle imbalanced economic progress in Chinese society.
 His interventions have actually aided China in enhancing its significance in both regional and global contexts through various economic and diplomatic interventions.

 The Chinese Government

 Although the CCP has an apex role in its governance structure, China, contrary to popular belief, does not function like a one-party state.
 The CCP acts as a father figure of the nation and prefers to guide its people rather than function as a monolithic governance regime.